absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 As the threads in the work group share cache lines, threads should generally avoid reading from global memory completely incrementally.
 Instead we likely want a work group sized stride in order to get coalesced accesses.
-If you feel iffy about what that concept was, go back and read about it, it's very important.
+If you feel iffy about what that concept was, go back and read about it.
+It's very important.
 If the explanation in this guide isn't enough for you to feel at ease with the concept, try looking it up on the interwebz.

 Now for the next iteration of the shader, which you can find in ```histogram_local.wgsl``` -